 Monday 19 June 2023 – Friday 23 June 2023: Timetable variation week for pupils who were absent for the phonics screening check week.

-Date to be confirmed: Deadline for state-funded schools Year 1 and Year 2 re-check results to be submitted to the local authority via AnyComms+.
+Tuesday 27 June 2023: Deadline for state-funded schools Year 1 and Year 2 re-check results to be submitted to the local authority via AnyComms+.

-Department for Education (DfE) phonics screening check administration guidance
+2023 STA phonics screening check administration guidance

 Schools should contact their management information systems (MIS) support provider for specific guidance about producing the CTF/XML return.